-Schonbeck & Norton (1979) demonstrated that fucoids can increase tolerance in response to gradual change in temperature through a process known as 'drought hardening'.
-However acute changes in temperatures may cause damage to macroalgae and other species.
+Schonbeck & Norton (1979) demonstrated that fucoids can increase tolerance in response to a gradual change in temperature through a process known as 'drought hardening'.
+However, acute changes in temperatures may cause damage to macroalgae and other species.
 Temperature ranges of species may not accurately describe their ability to withstand localized changes in temperature.
-However they will display the limits of the species genetic ability to acclimatize to temperatures.
-Juvenile life stages of organisms can be less tolerant to environmental conditions than more mature stages.
+However, they will display the limits of the species genetic ability to acclimatize to temperatures.
+The juvenile life stages of organisms can be less tolerant of environmental conditions than more mature stages.

-Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the north east Atlantic as far south as Portugal and extending north to the White Sea.
-Growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
+Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the North East Atlantic as far south as Portugal and extending north to the White Sea and Iceland and west into the Kattegat on the shores of Sweden.
+The growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
 Water temperature is an excellent predictor of gamete release in Ascophyllum (Bacon & Vadas, 1991).
-Consequently changes in temperatures could impact on gamete release.
+Consequently, changes in temperatures could impact on gamete release.
 Investigations into the tolerance of Ascophyllum nodosum germlings from Norway, to temperatures between 7°C -17°C found that there was no difference in survival rates within the given range (Steen & Rueness, 2004).
-Germination of Ascophyllum nodosum has been recorded between the temperatures of 4°C - 23°C.
+Germination of Ascophyllum nodosum has been recorded between the temperatures of 4°C and 23°C. Ascophyllum nodosum was reported to survive freezing to -20°C (MacDonald et al., 1974, cited in Åberg, 1992a).

-A large number of the species found within this biotope, including Halichondria panicea and Ascidiela aspersa are found throughout the British Isles and are not on the edge of their range.
-Therefore it is unlikely that a decrease in temperature is going to cause significant mortalities.
-In addition to this those species which are mobile, such as the littorinids, Nucella lapillus and Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh.
-Consequently these species may decrease in abundance.
+A large number of the species found within this biotope are found throughout the British Isles and are not on the edge of their range.
+Therefore, it is unlikely that a decrease in temperature is going to cause significant mortalities.
+In addition, mobile species such as Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh.
+Hence, these species may decrease in abundance.